 “Some of us have used this book of love for hateful things,” the people on the video proclaim, among them “to oppress women, to defend slavery, and to treat others with disgust and revulsion. . . .
 This book is all about doing just the opposite.” —Religion News Service

-A version of this article, which was edited on June 15, appears in the print edition under the title “American Bible Society employees resign over new statement of faith.”
+A version of this article, which was edited, appears in the print edition under the title “American Bible Society employees resign over new statement of faith.”